 Discover the best time to buy your wedding dress and why

-Now I know this may sound a bit simplistic, but the straightforward answer as to when you should order your wedding gown is this; neither too early nor too late.
+Now this may sound a little bit simplistic, but the straight answer as to when a bride should order her wedding dress is ideally neither too early nor too late.

-OK.
 Let’s look at it another way.
-We recommend that brides ideally order their gown between six and nine months before their big day.
-However, this is only a guide because every bride’s circumstances are different as well as sometimes subject to change.
+At Elderberry Brides, we recommend that brides order their gown between six and nine months before their big day.
+However, this is only a guide because every bride’s circumstances are different and since none of us can be sure what lies around the corner, things can (and often do) change.

-So whether you’re contemplating taking the plunge early with tons of time to spare or whether you’re conscious that the clock’s ticking and time’s definitely not on your side, there are a number of considerations that need to be taken into account.
+So whether you’re contemplating taking the plunge early with lots of time to spare or whether you’re conscious that the clock’s ticking and time’s definitely not on your side, there are a number of considerations that a bride needs to take into account when searching for her dream dress.

 Ordering your gown too early